xeolabs/xeoengine-book/materials.md

 A [PhongMaterial](http://xeoengine.org/docs/classes/PhongMaterial.html) is a type of [Material](http://xeoengine.org/docs/classes/Material.html) that defines the surface appearance of [Entities](http://xeoengine.org/docs/classes/Entity.html) using the Phong lighting model.

-A PhongMaterial has the following shading attributes:
+A PhongMaterial has the following shading properties:

  * ambient,
  * diffuse,
  * specular,
- * emissive,
- * opacity and
+ * emissive and
- * reflectivity
+ * opacity

 ```` javascript
  var entity = new XEO.Entity({